Updated: April 2020

 The City of Tuscaloosa is undertaking an ambitious long-range planning effort to establish a vision and policies for how and where the City will grow over the next decades.
 It is crucial that this plan be built on the values, needs and aspirations of the community.
-To ensure this happens, a diverse group of community members has been convened to guide the planning process.
+To ensure this happens, a diverse group of community members was convened to guide the planning process.

 Lydia Avant Lydia is a native of Florence, Alabama but has lived in Tuscaloosa for almost 20 years.
 She graduated from The University of Alabama with a bachelor’s and master’s in journalism and spent more than a decade as a reporter at The Tuscaloosa News, covering the Tuscaloosa County Commission and Northport City Council, among other beats.
 Lydia continues to write a parenting column, which is syndicated in about 100 newspapers nationwide.
 She is now the editor of Alabama Alumni Magazine and teaches journalism as an adjunct at UA.
 She is married to Michael Avant and has three kids, ages 9, 6 and 3.